ImXanax/Violet/readme.md

 Once the bot is running and added to your Discord server, you can interact with it using the following command:

-- `!hello`: Responds with "Hello, world!".
+- `/ping`: Responds with the latency of the bot.

 ## Resources